shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ## Mocking services

-In some cases you want a service to behave differently in the test run.
+In some cases a service should behave differently in a test run.
 Such a case could be where a service deletes a file or makes a critical api call.
 To avoid this in a test run it is possible to create a `<plugin root>/Resources/config/services_test.{xml|yml}` file which will override your `<plugin root>/Resources/config/services.{xml|yml}`.
 But only for the test environment.

-In this test-only service config you can override arguments, aliases or parameters to change what the service container injects into your services during a test run.
+In this test-only service config you can override arguments, aliases or parameters to change what the service container injects into services during a test run.

 ## Executing the test
-To execute tests, you need a PHPUnit binary, which is most likely located in your `vendor/bin` folder.
-The command below will use the `phpunit.xml` file in the `custom/plugins/SwagBasicExample` folder and execute the testsuite with the name migration.
+To execute tests, a PHPUnit binary is necessary, which is most likely located in the `vendor/bin` folder.
+The command below will use the `phpunit.xml` file in the `custom/plugins/SwagBasicExample` folder and execute the testsuite with the name `migration`.

 {% code title="<project root>" %}